 Microsoft offers a competitive internship program for juniors and seniors living in the Puget Sound area.
 A paid internship, students commit to full-time (40 hrs/week, although some will work less) for the duration of their summer.
-In return they get an insider’s look on the development of some of the most widely used software in the world.
+In return, they get an insider’s look at the development of some of the most widely used software in the world.
 Due to the technical nature of the internship, Microsoft seeks high school interns who have a basic knowledge of HTML and Visual Basic (although this is not necessarily a requirement for the internship).
 The application itself is relatively straightforward, but be prepared to convince Microsoft that you are passionate about technology beyond your schoolwork, and have a teacher or club leader write a recommendation for you.

 Deadline: March 7

 Smithsonian Institute (www.si.edu)